HarshThakkar15/HarshThakkar15/README.md

 # 💫 About Me:
-Hi, I’m Harsh Thakkar 👋<br>💻 Passionate about Full Stack and Frontend Development, with experience in building scalable and responsive web applications using React.js, Node.js, PHP, MySQL and MongoDB.<br>🏆 Consistently ranked among the Top 3 performers in my IT department.<br>🔒 Enthusiast in Cybersecurity with hands-on experience in Kali Linux, Nmap and Wireshark.<br>📚 Strong understanding of DSA, OOP, DBMS, OS and CN.<br>✨ Always eager to learn new technologies and apply them to real-world projects.
+Hi, I’m Harsh Thakkar 👋<br>💻 Passionate about Full Stack and Frontend Development, with experience in building scalable and responsive web applications using React.js, Node.js, PHP, MySQL and MongoDB.<br>🔒 Enthusiast in Cybersecurity with hands-on experience in Kali Linux, Nmap and Wireshark.<br>📚 Strong understanding of DSA, OOP, DBMS, OS and CN.<br>✨ Always eager to learn new technologies and apply them to real-world projects.

 ## 🌐 Socials: